jkendall327/dotnet-explanations/common-patterns/logging.md

 ## An example

-The simplest form of logging is writing messages to the console.[^1]
+The simplest form of logging is writing messages to the console.

 ```csharp
 public int MyMethod(int x)